coderhema/coderhema/README.md

 ### What I'm Up To:
 - 🔭 Working on an agentic digital twin.
 - 🌱 Learning about Algorand and the Algorand community.
-- 👯 Collaborating on Web3 and AI projects with React, Python, and TypeScript.
+- 👯 Collaborating on Web3 and AI projects with React, Flutter, Python, and TypeScript.
 - 💬 Ask me about web development 😅.
 - 📫 Reach me at: [olugbemiopedepo@gmail.com](mailto:olugbemiopedepo@gmail.com).
 - ⚡ Fun fact: Creating a digital twin will be fun!